Can I claim a job offer in my Express Entry application? *Updated post March 25, 2025

 Section 29(2) of the Ministerial Instructions deals with foreign nationals in 3 separate scenarios.
 People may fall under the Federal Skilled Worker (FSW) program or the Canadian Experience Class (CEC).

-Who can claim points for a “Qualifying Offer of Arranged Employment?”
+Who can claim a “Qualifying Offer of Arranged Employment?”

-IRCC provides a plain language interpretation of preconditions required under Regulation 82(1) before you can properly claim the offer of employment points.
+IRCC provides a plain language interpretation of preconditions required under Regulation 82(1) before you can properly claim offer of employment points under the selection factors.
 Read the requirements carefully.
 Job offers are only considered valid if they:

 Here is a summary of the three scenarios described in section 29(2) of the Ministerial Instructions.
 Only people who meet the preconditions above AND who also fall in one of these three scenarios can claim that they have a job offer for their EE profile.

-SCENARIO 2: You are already working in Canada in an LMIA-based employer-specific work permit in a high-skilled job (NOC 0, A, or B under NOC 2016 or TEER 0,1,2,3 in the new NOC 2021) AND you are working for the employer listed on your current work permit AND you are authorized to work on the day you apply for PR (eAPR under EE) and on the day you are landed as a PR (CoPR is signed) AND the employer gives you an arranged employment letter confirming they intend to employ you for at least a year after your PR.
+• SCENARIO 2: You are already working in Canada in an LMIA-based employer-specific work permit in a high-skilled job (TEER 0,1,2,3 in NOC 2021) AND you are working for the employer listed on your current work permit AND you are authorized to work on the day you apply for PR (eAPR under EE) and on the day you are landed as a PR (CoPR is signed) AND the employer gives you an arranged employment letter confirming they intend to employ you for at least a year after your PR.

 Important: